cssmh/book-sharing-client/README.md

    - Book and booking deletion capabilities.
    - Ability to upgrade users to admin.
    - Admin routes are protected with JWT and conditions.
-   - Admin users can access charts, view user book statistics, and perform various management tasks.
+   - Admins can access charts, view user book statistics, and perform various management tasks.

 7. **Advanced Functionalities:**

    - JWT for secure authorization.
    - React CountUp and Intersection Observer for dynamic counting.
+   - A single hook for all TanStack Query operations.
    - Booking status management and duplicate booking prevention.
-   - Provider marks a booking as 'Completed'; other bookings for the same book will be disabled.
+   - Providers can mark a booking as 'Completed'; other bookings for the same book will be disabled.
-   - Implement pagination to integrate seamlessly with search, maintaining accurate page count and limiting results per page.
+   - Pagination integrated with search, maintaining accurate page count and limiting results per page.

 8. **New Feature: User Admin Panel**
+   - New users are added to the database with all info, including accounts created time, last login and also effect on updating name and image.
    - Users can now be upgraded to admin.
    - Admins cannot downgrade their own role to 'guest' if they are the only admin left.
-   - Admins can delete users but can't delete admin.
+   - Admins can delete users but cannot delete other admins.

 ## Packages Used